 We have not considered particle shape and homogeneity as a potential source of uncertainty.
-Given the laser wavelength of 1053 nm, and because most particles encountered in ATom were aged and likely only modestly aspherical, we do not expect shape sizing biases to be significant except for some larger sea salt and fresh dust particles.
+Given the laser wavelength of 1054 nm, and because most particles encountered in ATom were aged and likely only modestly aspherical, we do not expect shape sizing biases to be significant except for some larger sea salt and fresh dust particles.

-6. In-flight performance
+6 In-flight performance

 In this section, we describe the performance of the modified UHSAS instruments measuring dry aerosol size distributions, both directly sampled and thermodenuded, on the DC-8 aircraft during the ATom-1 (July-August 2016) and ATom-2 (January-February 2017) missions.
-Brock et al. (in preparation) more thoroughly describe the inlet and sampling configuration and provide comparisons between several aerosol instruments on the ATom payload.
-The measured internal UHSAS instrument pressures varied between ~1100 (due to ram pressure) and 225 hPa, which corresponded 0.15-13 km in altitude.
+Brock et al. (2018) more thoroughly describe the inlet and sampling configuration and provide comparisons between several aerosol instruments on the ATom payload.
+The measured internal UHSAS instrument pressures varied between ~1100 (due to ram pressure) and 225 hPa, which corresponded to 0.15-13 km in altitude.
 The two UHSAS instruments sampled in parallel at 1 Hz downstream of a Nafion dryer that reduced sample RH to < 20 %.
-Periods of in-cloud measurement were excluded from the reported data due to aerosol sampling artefacts caused by droplet or ice crystal impacting the inlet, which produced spurious counts in the UHSAS instruments.
+Periods of in-cloud measurement were excluded from the reported data due to aerosol sampling artifacts caused by droplets or ice crystals impacting the inlet, which produced spurious counts in the UHSAS instruments.

-6.1 Consistency of aerosol number concentration, surface and volume measured by UHSAS-1 and UHSAS-2 comparison between the two UHSAS instruments.
-We compare number, surface, and volume concentrations over the diameter range from 0.1- $0.9~\mu m$ to see if the measurements agree within the estimated uncertainties.
-We focus on the first five flights of ATom-1, between 2016 July 29-2016 August 8, before the laser power on the UHSAS-1 instrument shifted.
-The number, surface and volume concentrations were highly correlated between the two instruments (r2>0.98), with slopes within 5 % of 1
+6.1 Consistency of aerosol number concentration, surface, and volume measured by UHSAS-1 and UHSAS-2

+During the ATom-1 deployment the thermodenuder on the UHSAS-1 instrument was not operated, allowing for direct comparison between the two UHSAS instruments.
+We compare number, surface, and volume concentrations over the diameter range from 0.1 to 0.9 μm to see if the measurements agree within the estimated uncertainties.
+We focus on the first five flights of ATom-1, between 29 July and 8 August 2016, before the laser power on the UHSAS-1 instrument shifted.
+The number, surface, and volume concentrations were highly correlated between the two instruments